 Many alums volunteer their time and contribute their talent for the good of Hampshire College.
-A significant number of the trustees of Hampshire College are graduates of Hampshire.
-Over 500 alumni volunteers assist the admissions office with regional outreach on behalf of the college, and more than 1,000 alums are registered as career advisors and/or internship providers through the Career Options Resource Center.
-Alums also play a vital role through their financial contributions to Hampshire.
+A significant number of the college's trustees are Hampshire graduates.
+Over 500 alum volunteers assist the admissions office with regional outreach, and more than 1,000 alums are registered as career advisors and/or internship providers through the Career Options Resource Center (CORC).
+Students are encouraged to take advantage of the alumni network early in their Hampshire careers by visiting CORC (see the Student Life section for details).
+CORC maintains information on alums offering career advice or internships, and the staff are happy to help students forge these connections.